Services & Rates

 *package expires after twelve months.
 Value left will remain as a credit for future treatments.

-You can combine massage hours for longer treatments.
-May share your package with your significant other.
+You can combine massage hours for longer treatments and you may share the relaxation with family members.

 - ask for more detail!